Vietnam.vn - Nền tảng quảng bá Việt Nam

 The politician also affirmed that Moscow remains committed to preventing Ukraine from joining the North Atlantic Treaty Organization (NATO): “Our goal is simple - to eliminate the threat of Ukraine's membership in NATO.
 And we will achieve it.
 One way or another.”
 (Reuters)

-* Kremlin : Mr. Putin will attend the SCO Conference : On July 3, TASS (Russia) quoted the Russian government as saying that Russian President Vladimir Putin will attend an online meeting of the heads of states in the Shanghai Cooperation Organization (SCO) on July 4.
-Previously, Beijing confirmed that Chinese President Xi Jinping will also attend the event in a similar format.
+* Kremlin : Mr. Putin will attend the SCO Conference : On July 3, TASS (Russia) quoted the Russian government as saying that Russian President Vladimir Putin will attend an online meeting of heads of states in the Shanghai Cooperation Organization (SCO) on July 4.
+Previously, Beijing confirmed that Chinese President Xi Jinping will also attend this event in a similar format.

 * Riots in France: Unrest spreads to neighboring areas, what does the German Chancellor say?
 On July 2, speaking to the press in L'Hay-les-Roses after the fifth night of riots, French Prime Minister Elisabeth Borne criticized the attack on the house of Vincent Jeanbrun - Mayor of L'Hay-les-Roses, a suburb of Paris.
 She emphasized: "The situation has calmed down a lot.
 But the actions, as we saw here this morning, are extremely shocking.
 We will not allow violence to happen."
 The French Prime Minister also demanded "the most severe punishment" for the perpetrators.